Teacher Professional Development

 The Vietnam Veterans Memorial changed the way our country honors and remembers those who served.
 During this session learn about Maya Lin, the creator of this memorial, and the work she has been doing ever since.

 1:30 – 3:30 p.m., Shoemaker 2102

-Join Lynne O’Hara, Director of Programs, for a presentation of the 2019 Triumph & Tragedy in History theme.
-Following that, Lynne will explore a variety of ways to launch the theme in your classroom.
-The remainder of the session will focus on argumentation and writing strategies designed to improve the quality of NHD projects in your classroom.
-You will take away strategies and the materials to make them happen.
+Join Lynne O’Hara, Director of Programs, for a presentation of the 2020 Breaking Barriers in History theme.
+Following that, Lynne will use the 100th anniversary of the end of World War I to explore a variety of classroom strategies to engage students in active learning and historical thinking skills.
+She will demonstrate how these classroom strategies can improve the quality of NHD projects in your classroom.
+You will take away strategies and the materials to implement them in your classroom.